Project-OMOTES/simulator-core/code-review_MT.md

 NetworkSimulation.gather_output docstring says " ... return a dict with output".
 However, it returns a dataframe!

+# Tooling checks

-# unit tests
+## unit tests
 All tests run & pass.
+92% coverage!

+Test quality is decent,  however:
+ - some tests are pointless (
 Test quality?  useless tests?
 Overcomplicated tests?

-# Linting & type hints
+## Linting & type hints
 Running mypy reports 0 errors, indicating that typehinting is implemented correctly.
 I couldn't find any significant usage of Typing.Any (only for abstract classes/lists)